IndigoNakamoto/Litecoin-Knowledge-Hub/cline_docs/projectRoadmap.md

-# Project Roadmap: Litecoin RAG Chat
+# Project Roadmap: Litecoin Knowledge Hub

 ## Project Scope & Objectives
 A RAG (Retrieval-Augmented Generation) Chatbot for Litecoin users is an AI-powered conversational tool that provides real-time, accurate answers about Litecoin by retrieving relevant data from verified sources.
 It aims to solve the problem of misinformation and scattered resources by offering a centralized, reliable way for users to access Litecoin-related information, such as transactions, wallet management, and market insights.
 This will enhance user experience and foster greater adoption of Litecoin.